NikkiCooper/pyVid2/README.md

 The *3rd* mode behaves in a special manner.
 When the ***current play position*** is approx. ***20 seconds*** from the video end, its default color will slowly fade to a much brighter one giving a visual indication the video is 20 seconds from completion.
 Currently, the OSD timings are displayed in the color of **DodgerBlue**.
 When the color fading begins in *mode 3*, The OSD text color slowly fades until it reaches **HotPink** which denotes the end of the video had been reached.
 By default, the OSD is ***OFF*** when **pyVid2** is run.
 The command line argument ***--enableOSDcurpos*** enables OSD mode 3 at runtime.

+### 💻 <span style="color:DodgerBlue">Portrait frame Detection</span>

+Portrait frame detection determines whether a given image surface represents a "portrait" orientation by analyzing its pixel data.
+The method inspects specific regions on the left and right edges of the image to verify if they contain predominantly black pixels (with a threshold applied for RGB channel values).
+The function relies on efficient pixel access and locks the input surface during processing.
+The portrait detection is based on specified areas and is useful for identifying images surrounded by black padding.
+Note that this is highly experimental and is likely to not be useful to the vast majority of users.
+In fact,it is likely to not even work at all!
+Currently, **Display Video Title**,  **--dispTitle** and friends (see below), as well as screenshot saving when using the command line argument **--separateDirs** make use of this.
+When specifying **--separateDirs** on the command line and upon saving a screenshot, Portrait fame detection is enabled and saved screenshots will be placed in Landscape and Portrait subfolders.
+This functionality has very limited usefulness and will likely **NOT** work for most people.

 ### 💻 <span style="color:DodgerBlue">Display Video Title</span>

 This command key (t) along with its command line interface counterpart **--dispTitle** deserves some explanation.